MerlinVR/UdonSharp/README.md

 - `typeof()`
 - Extern methods with out or ref parameters (such as many variants of `Physics.Raycast()`)
 - User defined methods with parameters and return values.
 (This does not currently support method overloads, default parameter values, or `ref`/`params` parameters)
+- Unity/Udon event callbacks with arguments.
+For instance, registering a OnPlayerJoined event with a VRCPlayerApi argument is valid.

 ## Differences from regular Unity C# to note
 - For the best experience making UdonSharp scripts, make your scripts inherit from `UdonSharpBehavior` instead of `MonoBehaviour`